Sameer0831/Credit-Card-Financial-Dashboard-PowerBi-Project/README.md

 ## Project Insights:

-Here are the reframed bullet points with elaboration where possible:

 - **Increased Revenue**: Experienced a significant increase in revenue by 28.8%, reflecting positive growth in financial performance.
 - **Overall Revenue**: Achieved a substantial total revenue of $57 million, indicating robust financial health and profitability.
 - **Total Interest**: Earned a noteworthy total interest of $8 million, showcasing the income generated from financial products and services.